How to Boost Your Portfolio with Top Industrial Products Stocks Set to Beat Earnings

 The core of the ESP model is comparing the Most Accurate Estimate to the Zacks Consensus Estimate, where the resulting percentage difference between the two equals the Expected Surprise Prediction.
 The Zacks Rank is also factored into the ESP metric to better help find companies that appear poised to top their next bottom-line consensus estimate, which will hopefully help lift the stock price.

-Now that we understand what the ESP is and how beneficial it can be, let's dive into a stock that currently fits the bill.
-Eaton (ETN - Free Report) earns a #3 (Hold) right now and its Most Accurate Estimate sits at $1.27 a share, just nine days from its upcoming earnings release on April 29, 2021.
+The last thing we will do today, now that we have a grasp on the ESP and how powerful of a tool it can be, is to quickly look at a qualifying stock.
+Caterpillar (CAT - Free Report) holds a #2 (Buy) at the moment and its Most Accurate Estimate comes in at $1.99 a share three days away from its upcoming earnings release on April 29, 2021.

-ETN has an Earnings ESP figure of 1.96%, which, as explained above, is calculated by taking the percentage difference between the $1.27 Most Accurate Estimate and the Zacks Consensus Estimate of $1.25.
-Eaton is one of just a large database of stocks with positive ESPs.
-These stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.
+By taking the percentage difference between the $1.99 Most Accurate Estimate and the $1.93 Zacks Consensus Estimate, Caterpillar has an Earnings ESP of 3.15%.
+Investors should also know that CAT is just one of a large group of stocks with positive ESPs.
+All of these qualifying stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.

 Find Stocks to Buy or Sell Before They're Reported